Learning in repeated auctions: Statistical Learning Theory Tools for Revenue Maximization

 Choosing $T = 2H^2\varepsilon^{-2}\log(2/\delta)$ gives an $(1-\varepsilon)$-approximation of the revenue-maximizing auction with probability $1-\delta$. \end{proof}

 For the optimal proof, see \cite{huang2018making}.
 These sample complexities match the lower bounds provided in \citep{huang2018making} up to logarithmic factors.

 Unfortunately, this simple approach does not generalize to regular distributions, especially to heavy-tailed distribution.
 Intuitively, there exists a constant probability that a few outliers generate an empirical monopoly price arbitrarily large.
-We formalize this intuition in the following proposition. \begin{proposition2} There exists a regular distribution $F$ and two constants $\eta_0, \delta_0>0$ such that, for any sample size $T$,
+This intuition is formalized in the following proposition. \begin{proposition2} There exists a regular distribution $F$ and two constants $\eta_0, \delta_0>0$ such that, for any sample size $T$,

 \end{proposition2} \begin{proof} Consider $F(x) = 1-1/x$ for $x < 2$ and $F(x) = 1 - 1/(2(x-1))$ for $x > 2$.
 Then $F$ is regular since $\psi(x) = 0$ for $x < 2$ and $\psi(x) = 1$ for $x > 2$ and the monopolistic revenue is equal to 1.